The Adoptee Journey

-My mother, like many mothers, was constantly trying to tell me that was sadness was not allowed.
+My mother was constantly trying to tell me that was sadness was not allowed.
 Sadness, particularly crying, was displeasing to her.
 I learned that sadness had no place in my life.
 When my parents divorced, I was not allowed to be sad (because I gave her permission to do so.
 I was 11).
 When my dog was run over, I was not allowed to be sad (my mother had dealt with it whilst I was suffering the consequences of a car accident, and she was the only one who could carry the burden).
 When I was bullied at school, I was not allowed to be sad (my mother had been bullied throughout her life, she said, and survived it).

 The movie Inside Out, gets it right.
 In it, Sadness is constantly denied her place by Joy.
 The other emotions don’t understand the role of Sadness.
 Like my mother, they think she is a useless, destructive emotion.
 But by the end of the film, Sadness has assumed her place and the other’s recognise her worth.
 Reviewers have focused on this aspect, a groundbreaking departure from many children’s films, as it gives parents the language to be able to support their children’s feelings.
 But what purpose does sadness have?
 As a parent, I wanted to be able to explain it.

 Firstly that we live in a multi-spectrum world where our feelings are only able to be appreciated relative to our other feelings.
 Our minds seek to identify patterns which seem to make us happy (or survive) and conversely courses of action which make us unhappy (or seem to be contrary to our survival).